Ingenious-Adarsh/amr-project/README.md

 -  OS - **Ubuntu Desktop 22.04.5** is installed on Raspberry Pi
 -  Entire project is based on **ROS 2 Humble**
 -  Microcontroller - Arduino Mega
--  Lidar sensor - YDLiDAR X2
+-  Lidar sensor - YDLiDAR X2 (360 degree 2D Lidar with range 8m)
 -  Qudrature Optical Rotary Encoders - Hall Effect based incremental encoders are used for odometry
 -  Motors - Johnson 12V 200 RPM DC geared motor-Grade A Quality-Encoder compatible
 -  Motor Driver - Cytron MDD10A Dual Channel Motor Driver Shield for arduino is used